cv516Buaa/tph-yolov5/README.md

 # TPH-YOLOv5
-This repo is the implementation of ["TPH-YOLOv5: Improved YOLOv5 Based on Transformer Prediction Head for Object Detection on Drone-Captured Scenarios"](https://openaccess.thecvf.com/content/ICCV2021W/VisDrone/html/Zhu_TPH-YOLOv5_Improved_YOLOv5_Based_on_Transformer_Prediction_Head_for_Object_ICCVW_2021_paper.html).
+This repo is the implementation of ["TPH-YOLOv5: Improved YOLOv5 Based on Transformer Prediction Head for Object Detection on Drone-Captured Scenarios"](https://openaccess.thecvf.com/content/ICCV2021W/VisDrone/html/Zhu_TPH-YOLOv5_Improved_YOLOv5_Based_on_Transformer_Prediction_Head_for_Object_ICCVW_2021_paper.html) and ["TPH-YOLOv5++: Boosting Object Detection on Drone-Captured Scenarios with Cross-Layer Asymmetric Transformer"](https://www.mdpi.com/2072-4292/15/6/1687).
 On [VisDrone Challenge 2021](http://aiskyeye.com/), TPH-YOLOv5 wins 4th place and achieves well-matched results with 1st place model.
 ![image](result.png)
+The TPH-YOLOv5++, as an improved version, achieves comparable results on VisDrone2021 and better results on UAVDT compared to TPH-YOLOv5.
 You can get [VisDrone-DET2021: The Vision Meets Drone Object Detection Challenge Results](https://openaccess.thecvf.com/content/ICCV2021W/VisDrone/html/Cao_VisDrone-DET2021_The_Vision_Meets_Drone_Object_Detection_Challenge_Results_ICCVW_2021_paper.html) for more information.

 # Install